 5 Feminine Energies You Don’t Want To Ignore, If You Want To Do Great Creative Work

-Whatever the your gender, there are 5 feminine energies you don’t want to ignore, if you want to do consistent creative work.
-The masculine or feminine energy of creating, is not something I have ever thought about or talked about before.
+Whatever your gender, there are 5 feminine energies you don’t want to ignore, if you want to do consistent creative work.
+The masculine or feminine energy of creating is not something I have ever thought about or talked about before.
 But someone asked me if I could address the feminine energy of creating, and so I’ve done a little research.